 Section 13.1 of the Act (415 ILCS 5/13.1) requires the Illinois EPA to implement a groundwater monitoring network to assess current levels of contamination in groundwater and to detect future degradation of groundwater resources.
-Further, Section 7 of the IGPA (415 ILCS 55/7) requires the establishment of a statewide ambient groundwater monitoring network comprised of community water supply wells, non-community water supply wells, private wells, and dedicated monitoring wells.
-The ICCG serves as a groundwater monitoring coordinating council.
+Further, Section 7 of the IGPA (415 ILCS 55/7) requires the establishment of a statewide ambient groundwater monitoring network comprised of CWS wells, non-community water supply wells, private wells, and dedicated monitoring wells.
+The Interagency Coordinating Committee on Groundwater (ICCG) serves as a groundwater monitoring coordinating council.
 The following provides a summary of the Illinois EPA's network of CWS wells.